 Think about a tree for a moment.
 How it looks.
 How it’s shaped.
 All trees have some kind of central trunk.
 From that trunk radiate branches above and roots below.
 Regardless of the type of tree radiating roots and branches can be seen in every tree.
 That twig on the extreme end of the branch is about as far from the trunk as you can get.
 That is one way to look at what it means to be radical, on the extreme edge, as far from the center as you can get.
 This idea of radicalness has been applied to just about everything.
 Flipping motorcycles over in mid air is called an extreme or radical sport.
 All sides of the political spectrum have at one time, or another has been called radical.
 (The 1913 version of Webster’s dictionary links radical with left- leaning socialism while today’s Webster links it with the “radical right.”)
-That vision of what it means to be radical is going to impact our next seven Wednesday articles as we look at various surprising and even radical statements made by Jesus.
+That vision of what it means to be radical is going to inform this series as we look at various surprising and even radical statements made by Jesus.

 As we examine these statements from Jesus, we need to consider one soul-shaking truth.
 Who is the real radical?
 To answer that we have to consider who is really the center.
 You see, Jesus’ statements seemed radical to his hearers because of their distance from His center.
 The larger question isn’t whether Jesus was radical but whether we find our center in Him.